Home · 16 Types · The 16 types · ISTJ

 What does the ISTJ type mean?

 The Guardian is the backbone.
-Practical, organized and responsible, you value order, tradition and doing things the right way.
+Practical and responsible, you value order, tradition and doing things the right way.
 You're the person everyone trusts when something needs to be done well and delivered.

 Can this type change?